wetryingtodorock/getblock-docs/en/rpc-service/sol/json-rpc/sol_getBalance.md

 ---
-title: sol:getBalance \[POST\]
+title: getBalance - Solana
-description: Returns the balance of the account of provided Pubkey
+description: Example code for the getBalance json-rpc method. Сomplete guide on how to use getBalance json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters